Phallogocentrism: Critique

-Swedish cyberphilosophy authors Alexander Bard and Jan Söderqvist propose a critique of Derrida's interpretation of phallogocentrism in their works.
-They advocate a return to phallic vision as fundamental and necessary for western civilization after 1945.
-They regard this phallic return as materialized through technology rather than through ever more academic discourse.
-In response to Derrida et al., Bard & Söderqvist propose that the phallogocentric project – which they call eventology – rather needs to be complemented with a return to nomadology, or the myth of the eternal return of the same, a matrichal [sic] renaissance which they claim has already materialized in system theory and complexity theory, from which both feminism and androgynism are merely later but welcome effects.
-According to Bard & Söderqvist it is merely the centrism and not the phallogos in itself which has ever been problematic.

-French philosopher Catherine Malabou, part-time collaborator with Derrida himself, has taken a similar constructive critical approach to the idea of phallogocentrism, for example (Malabou 2007).
+French philosopher Catherine Malabou, part-time collaborator with Derrida himself, has taken a constructive critical approach to the idea of phallogocentrism, for example (Malabou 2007).
 Going into dialogue with psychoanalytic masters like Sigmund Freud, Jacques Lacan and most recently Alain Badiou – to whose philosophy of the event, Malabou responds with a radical traumatology firmly rooted in the neurosciences – her take is simply that psychoanalysis is inadequate to respond to the challenges she forwards due to its phallogocentrist fixation, a dilemma she believes the neurosciences are better fit to solve.
 The name of her solution to this problem is plasticity.